 Creative Writers’ Circle

-Meetings are Tuesdays from 5:00-6:30PM in the Writing Center, room 108.
+Meetings are Thursdays from 4:00-5:00PM (Creative Write Time) and 5:00-6:20PM (Creative Writers’ Circle) in the Writing Center, room 108.

 “All you have to do is write one true sentence.
 Write the truest sentence that you know.”

 Victoria Kuykendall worked as a poetry judge at Persona magazine for two editions and is now a tutor and the Creative Writing Coordinator at the Texas State Writing Center.
 She is a Senior currently going to school to receive a bachelor’s in English and a minor in Leadership Studies.
 She has made the Dean’s List three times thus far each with a 4.0 and is expecting to graduate cum laude.
 Victoria is a five time published author in works such as Expressions!, AIPG, and CC&D Magazine.
 She also won Grand Champion in the Love Public Speaking Festival here at Texas State University for her speech on Diversity in Children’s Literature.
 Her hobbies include playing video games like The Wolf Among Us, eating sushi, and traveling.
 Victoria hopes to become a professor and to change the world and the way people perceive it through literary works.